Jack Tramiel: Departure

 Gould had controlled the company since 1966.
 He and Tramiel often argued, but Gould usually let Tramiel run Commodore by himself.
-Tramiel was considered by many to be a micromanager who did not believe in budgets; he wanted to approve every expense greater than $1,000, which meant that operations stopped when Tramiel went on vacation.
+Tramiel was considered by many to be a micromanager who did not believe in budgets, viewing them as a "license to steal"; he insisted on approving and personally signing every expense greater than $1,000, which meant that operations stopped when Tramiel went on his frequent business trips and vacations.
 His management style made it difficult for Commodore to hire and keep executives, but was effective.
 Adam Osborne wrote in 1981:

 Tramiel angrily left a January 13, 1984 meeting of Commodore's board of directors led by chairman Gould, and never returned to the company.
 What happened at the board meeting remains unclear, but the departure surprised the industry because of Commodore's great success against competitors.
 The press reported the poor relationship between Tramiel and Gould as the cause.
 Neil Harris, editor of Commodore Magazine, recalled:

 Tramiel said that he had resigned from Commodore because he disagreed with Gould "on the basic principles, how to run the company.
 And I felt that if I could not go into my office smiling, and being happy, I'd better quit".
 Their disagreement was so bitter that, after his departure, Commodore Magazine was forbidden to quote Tramiel or mention his name.
 Ahoy! wrote that although Tramiel's "obsession with controlling the cost of every phase of the manufacturing process" had led to record profits during the home computer price war, his "inflexible one-man rule" had resulted in poor dealer relations and "a steady turnover of top executives at Commodore".
 The magazine concluded "it has become increasingly clear that the company is just too big for one man, however talented, to run".

-During a question and answer session at CommVEx v11 (July 18, 2015), Jack's son, Leonard Tramiel, stated that now that both Irving Gould and his dad Jack were both deceased, he could finally reveal to the crowd, what really transpired between Jack and Irving Gould resulting in Tramiel leaving Commodore: On January 13, 1984 during a meeting with Irving, Jack told Irving that treating the assets of the company as his own and using them for personal use was wrong.
+During a question and answer session at CommVEx v11 (July 18, 2015), Jack's son, Leonard Tramiel, stated that now that both Irving Gould and his dad Jack were both deceased, he could finally reveal to the crowd what really transpired between Jack and Irving Gould that resulted in Tramiel leaving Commodore: On January 13, 1984 during a meeting with Irving, Jack told Irving that treating the assets of the company as his own and using them for personal use was wrong.
 He said to Irving, "you can't do that while I'm still president" to which Irving responded by saying "Goodbye".
 Three days after the show, Jack announced to the public that he was resigning from the company.